Hourout/linora/README.md

 pip install linora -U
 ```

-To get the newest one from this repo (note that we are in the alpha stage, so there may be frequent updates), type:
+To get the newest one from this repo (note there may be frequent updates), type:

 ```
 pip install git+https://github.com/Hourout/linora.git